mregpala/sql-challenge/README.md

 8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

-The SQL query code should be saved in the EmployeeSQL folder and file named **EmployeeQueriessql**.
+The SQL query code should be saved in the EmployeeSQL folder and file named **EmployeeQueries.sql**.

 ## Optional
 Utilize SQL Alchemy within a Jupyter notebook to import employee salary information from Postgres into a Pandas dataframe.
 Analyze data for validity.
 There is speculation that the salary data is suspect.
 The jupyter notebook will be saved in the EmployeeSQL folder and named **EmployeeJobAnalysis.ipynb**.
 The analysis results will be included in the jupyter notebook.